 This event is held in the odd-numbered years.
-It includes the Bermuda Bowl, founded in 1950, the Venice Cup, founded in 1974, the d’Orsi Seniors Trophy, founded in 2001 and the World Transnational Open Teams – WTOT – founded in 1997.
+It includes the Bermuda Bowl, founded in 1950, the Venice Cup, founded in 1974, the d’Orsi Seniors Trophy, founded in 2001, the Wuhan Cup, founded in 2019 and the World Transnational Open Teams – WTOT – founded in 1997.

-The Bermuda Bowl, Venice Cup and d’Orsi Senior Bowl are for national teams, respectively Open, Women and Seniors, representing their own countries, qualified from the eight WBF Zonal Conferences.
+The Bermuda Bowl, Venice Cup, d’Orsi Senior Bowl and the Wuhan Cup are for national teams, respectively Open, Women, Seniors and Mixed, representing their own countries, qualified from the eight WBF Zonal Conferences.